LiquidX-Studio/engineering/memory_profiling_nestjs_apps.md

 6. Click on the **Comparison** tab to compare the memory usage of different snapshots.

 In the DevTools, you can also use other tools and tabs to analyze the memory usage in more detail.

-## Conclusion

-In this guide, we have learned how to perform memory profiling for our NestJS application with V8.
-By analyzing the memory profile, we can identify potential memory leaks and other memory-related issues, and optimize our application for better performance.